Dear readers, it’s time that we bring you another update on the unfortunate series of events that have been plaguing our school.

 Understandably, this has quite a few of us frustrated and even angry.
 Once again I question just how much help are our guests, really?
 Are they secretly hoping for the students and Professors to do all the work for them in figuring out this mystery situation, only to then take the credit for themselves?
 Are they even doing anything at all?

 Time will tell, but time is not our friend.
-Time is not on our side, as the very next night on November the Fourth a loud crash cut through the calm of the castle, right as Defense Against the Dark Arts let out for the night.
+Time is not on our side, as the very next night on November the Fourth a loud crash cut through the calm of the castle, right as Defence Against the Dark Arts let out for the night.
 Word spread quickly through the castle with help of the panicked portraits, leading Professor Strix and Professor DracheBlume to discover the source of the chaos.

-Along the first floor hallway three suits of armor stood guard over a fallen fourth which had been seemingly ripped apart in pieces.
+Along the first floor hallway three suits of armour stood guard over a fallen fourth which had been seemingly ripped apart in pieces.
 It lay there in pieces on the stone floor, with an 8th diary page found pinned underneath.

 The being was found to be nowhere in sight and students were ushered and escorted back to their common rooms for the night.